 Now for the sciencey bit.
 Scientists,at the University of California Riverside have been focused on nano silicon for a while, but it's been degrading too quickly and is tough to produce in large quantities.
 By using sand it can be purified, powdered then ground with salt and magnesium before being heated to remove oxygen resulting in pure silicon.
 This is porous and three-dimensional which helps in performance and, potentially, the life-span of the batteries.

 Scientists in Japan are working on new types of batteries that don't need lithium like your smartphone battery.
 These new batteries will use sodium, one of the most common materials on the planet rather than rare lithium – and they'll be up to seven times more efficient than conventional batteries.

 Research into sodium-ion batteries has been going on since the eighties in an attempt to find a cheaper alternative to lithium.
-By using salt, the sixth most common element on the planet, batteries can be made for cheaper and we won't need to worry about lithium running out.
-With battery-powered cars on the increase it's only a matter of time before lithium becomes too rare and expensive.
+By using salt, the sixth most common element on the planet, batteries can be made much cheaper.
+Commercialising the batteries is expected to begin for smartphones, cars and more in the next five to 10 years.

 Upp hydrogen fuel cell charger

 The Upp hydrogen fuel cell portable charger is available now.
 It uses hydrogen to power your phone keeping you off the gird and remaining environmentally friendly.

 One hydrogen cell will provide five full charges of a mobile phone (25Wh capacity per cell).
 And the only by-product produced is water vapour.
 A USB type A socket means it will charge most USB devices with a 5V, 5W, 1000mA output.